quangkieu/starterupper/README.md

 Undergraduate computer science students and faculty typically use Blackboard, Moodle, or email for work submission.
 Although software developers typically submit work using git, few faculty adopt git in the classroom, depriving students of practical experience.
-Getting started can be tedious and error-prone when students misinterpret written instructions, which is why I wrote Starter Upper.
+Getting started with git in the classroom can be tedious and error-prone when students misinterpret written instructions, which is why I wrote Starter Upper.
 Starter Upper helps students set up accounts and repositories flawlessly on Git project hosting services with minimal time and overhead.
 With any luck, faculty who use this program will move to using [Git on the cloud in the classroom](http://db.grinnell.edu/sigcse/sigcse2013/Program/viewAcceptedProposal.pdf?sessionType=paper&sessionNumber=257).